kraevit/Gulp/BS4.1-automated-workflow/readme.txt

 node -v
 expected output: v10.13.0

-If you have older version go to https://nodejs.org/en/ and download and install the latest version ( LTS ).
+If you have older version go to https://nodejs.org/en/ download and install the latest version ( LTS ).

 Check gulp version: